tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

   </p>
 </div>

-Note: The “SourceDbBaseFileName” is actually the logical name that I will use in the Restore SQL script to rename the database and log file, I didn't rename this in my backups and the script parameter could have been named better.
+Note: The "SourceDbBaseFileName" is actually the logical name that I will use in the Restore SQL script to rename the database and log file, I didn't rename this in my backups and the script parameter could have been named better.

-8. Copy the “Apply DB Changes” from the “Continuous Integration” build configuration
+8. Copy the "Apply DB Changes" from the "Continuous Integration" build configuration

-9. We then disabled the “Apply” step and ran this once without it to verify that it restored the CI database back to where we started the session
+9. We then disabled the "Apply" step and ran this once without it to verify that it restored the CI database back to where we started the session

-10. I enabled the “Apply” step and re-ran the build and verified we were now matching the last successful CI UpdatesBatch.sql
+10. I enabled the "Apply" step and re-ran the build and verified we were now matching the last successful CI UpdatesBatch.sql

 Achieved: We now can freshen our CI database regularly and on demand.
 We have nightly verification of part of our DR plan (restores) and know that every single backups is in working condition (or receive an email the first time one fails).
 We also have the basis for producing sanitized versions of the database if needed.